Open topic with navigation

 TRUNCATE on it.
 After execution of

 TRUNCATE TABLE, disk space is not reclaimed immediately.
-The NuoDB Check tool (see NuoDB Check) needs to run to reclaim this new unused disk space.
+The NuoDB Check tool (see NuoDB Archive) needs to run to reclaim this new unused disk space.

-Name (optionally schema-qualified) of the table to be truncated.
+Name of the table to be truncated (optionally schema-qualified).

 CREATE TABLE tab_truncate (col1 STRING); INSERT INTO tab_truncate VALUES ('row1'),('row2'),('row3'); SELECT * FROM tab_truncate; COL1 ----- row1 row2 row3 TRUNCATE TABLE tab_truncate; SELECT * FROM tab_truncate; /* There are no records selected */